TheMMSH/google-images/Readme.md

 simply run the project using `go run cmd/main.go` (and address the nags until it doesn't nag no more)

-You can also use `docker-compose upd -d`
+You can also use `docker-compose up -d`

 ### Endpoints